 Documents required for the Irish investor visa

-The list of documents to be filed by the person seeking to apply for an Ireland investment visa is quite comprehensive.
-Apart from the valid passport, each investment option must be documented separately.
+The list of documents that had to be submitted by the person who was seeking to apply for an Ireland investment visa was quite comprehensive.
+Apart from the valid passport, each investment option had to be documented separately.
 The list included some of the following:

 - a solid business plans in which each financial investment is well-described (the plan must contain details about the creation or maintenance of jobs);